TisaErana/Patentify/backend/README.md

-## Deploying the Backend Properly on Apache
+## Interacting with the Backend Properly
 Because the frontend and the backend are on different ports and the backend does not support SSL [https] (yet..): \
 it is easier to proxy the requests through Apache webserver.